Wednesday, November 27, 2013

 October 18:

 Eighteen degrees inside the van at 7:00 this morning.
 Another lovely day with clear blue skies.
-We left the caravan park at Karrinyup at 9:30 hoping to miss the mad rush of people going into Perth for work.
-We turned onto the Mitchell Freeway that took us in past the city and across the Swan River.
-The further south we went the cloud increased and after passing the Mandurah turnoff we experienced light rain which turned heavier around the turnoff to Bunbury.
-As we approached the bypass road at Busselton the rain cleared and the sky improved with patches of blue.
+We left the caravan park at Karrinyup at 9:30, hoping to avoid the busy rush of people heading into Perth for work.
+We turned onto the Mitchell Freeway, which took us past the city and across the Swan River.
+The further south we went, the more clouds appeared, and after passing the Mandurah turnoff, we experienced light rain that became heavier around the turnoff to Bunbury.
+As we approached the bypass road at Busselton, the rain cleared, and the sky brightened with patches of blue.

-We passed through Cowaramup before driving through Margaret River and turning onto Rosa Brook Road which we followed for 7kms before turning onto a dirt road for the last 2 kms to our camp.
+We passed through Cowaramup before driving through Margaret River and turning onto Rosa Brook Road, which we followed for 7 km before turning onto a dirt track for the last 2 km to our camp.
 We are camping at the Big Valley Campground.
 It's surrounded by lovely green hills and is on a working sheep farm.

-Their website is www.bigvalleymargaretriver.com.au and bookings are essential.
-There is power, a dump point showers and toilets.
-After setting up camp we drove back into Margaret River and wandered around the town before having a coffee then it was onto Margaret River Gourmet Meats in the main street.
-My Godson, Robert recommended that I go there, one because he knows them and secondly because they have the best meat especially their Wagyu burgers.
-Along with the burgers we purchased a leg of lamb, porterhouse and scotch fillet steaks, lamb cutlets and pork chops.
+Their website is www.bigvalleymargaretriver.com.au, and bookings are essential.
+There is power, a dump point, showers, and toilets.
+After setting up camp, we drove back into Margaret River and wandered around the town before having a coffee.
+Then, it was onto Margaret River Gourmet Meats in the main street.
+My Godson, Robert, recommended that I go there, firstly because he knows them and secondly because they have the best meat, especially their Wagyu burgers.
+Along with the burgers, we purchased a leg of lamb, porterhouse and scotch fillet steaks, lamb cutlets, and pork chops.

 October 19:

-We woke to fourteen degrees inside the van and with light rain falling.
-The rain had started in the early hours of the morning and the weather prediction is that it will continue for the remainder of the day.
-We drove north today back through Cowaramup.
+We woke to fourteen degrees inside the van with light rain falling.
+The rain had started in the early hours of the morning, and the weather forecast suggests it will continue throughout the rest of the day.
+We drove north today, back through Cowaramup.
 The town lies at the centre of the Margaret River wine region.
-There are life sized fibreglass cows all along the main streets and in the parks and it's not just any 'udder' town.
+There are life-sized fibreglass cows along the main streets and in the parks, and it's not just any 'udder' town.

-It was then onto Busselton which lies on Geographe Bay and has a population of 25,000.
-We were here to view the famous jetty and the underwater observatory.
-The jetty extends 1.8 kms into the bay and is the longest timber-piled jetty in the Southern Hemisphere.
-It's just unfortunate that we were not seeing it at its best because of the rain and overcast skies.
-We purchased a $28.00 ticket each to take the tram ride out to the end of the jetty which also included a guided tour.
+Then we headed to Busselton, which lies on Geographe Bay and has a population of 25,000.
+We came here to see the famous jetty and the underwater observatory.
+The jetty extends 1.8 km into the bay and is the longest timber-piled jetty in the Southern Hemisphere.
+Unfortunately, we didn't get to see it at its best due to the rain and overcast skies.
+We each bought a $28.00 ticket to take the tram ride to the end of the jetty, which also included a guided tour.

 October 20: